sderosiaux/every-single-day-i-tldr/README.md

 I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.
 I'm the co-founder of https://www.conduktor.io/, a sweet Desktop client to manage a Kafka ecosystem.

+# 17-09-2020

+- https://github.com/n8n-io/n8n An awesome visual Workflow Automation tool.
+Mix that to some ksqldb pull queries and..

 # 16-09-2020

 - https://medium.com/swlh/how-to-deploy-a-cloud-sql-db-with-a-private-ip-only-using-terraform-e184b08eca64 Private Cloud SQL with a bastion; using Terraform